BaldHead16/BaldHead16.github.io/asd-projects/image-filtering/README.md

   1. If the parameter has a value of less than `0`, return `0`.
   2. If the parameter has a value of greater than `255`, return `255`.
   3. If the parameter's value is between `0` and `255`, return the parameter's value.
   4. For full credit, you _MUST NOT_ use `if` statements in the function.
-Use `Math.max()` and `Math.min()` to decide what value to return.
-(Alternatively, you can look up the "ternary operator" on Google and use that, but it is not required).
+Use the ternary operator to decide what value to return.
+(Alternatively, you can `Math.max()` and `Math.min()` instead of the ternary operator, but it is not required).

 > <details> <summary> CLICK FOR HINTS on using Math.max() and Math.min() </summary>
 >